MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ![](../images/part29/34.png)

-Voila, the authentication token is successfully returned.
+Voilà, the authentication token is successfully returned.
 Now we will pipe this token to the `docker login` command, pass in the username AWS, and password from `stdin` argument.
 Finally, the URL of our private Docker registry.